vegaprotocol/documentation/docs/node-operators/requirements/data-node-security.md

 - Caddy 1.17+ is installed
 - Your data node is running and exposing `gRPC` API on port `3007` and `Gateway` on port `3008`
-- You have a spare domain pointing to your server.
-Separated domain for the GRPC and the Gateway ports.
+- You have spare domains pointing to your server.
+Separated domain for the gRPC and the Gateway ports.

 References: